 To file a complaint of sexual misconduct, including, but not limited to, sexual harassment, sexual violence, or sexual abuse, contact:

 Southwestern Community College will preserve confidentiality to the extent possible and allowed by law.
 The College does not employ counseling employees subject to confidentiality.
-An individual may request confidential reporting of a crime to a responsible employee; however, it is the duty of the responsible employee to report the names of individuals involved as well as relevant facts regarding the alleged incident (including date, time, and location) to the Educational Equity (Title IX) Coordinator.
-If the student requests confidentiality, the Educational Equity (Title IX) Coordinator will make every effort to respect this request and will evaluate the request in the context of the College's responsibility to provide a safe and nondiscriminatory environment for all students.
+An individual may request confidential reporting of a crime to a responsible employee; however, it is the duty of the responsible employee to report the names of individuals involved as well as relevant facts regarding the alleged incident (including date, time, and location) to the Equity/Title IX Coordinator.
+If the student requests confidentiality, the Equity/Title IX Coordinator will make every effort to respect this request and will evaluate the request in the context of the College's responsibility to provide a safe and nondiscriminatory environment for all students.